You are here

-Relatively new to the neighborhood, this bar rapidly gained a following for its dedication to sports.
-The 150-seat interior—a 40-seat patio overlooks U Street—is adorned with a collection of sports memorabilia.
-The food is a modern, gourmet take on tailgating must-haves (hello, venison chili dog and braised goat nachos) and the place offers a broad selection of beer, cider and cider-based cocktails.
-Oh, and the TVs: More than 40 HD flat screens can display gridiron action.
+The Prospect rapidly gained a following for its dedication to sports and a 150-seat interior (plus a 40-seat patio that overlooks U Street) adorned with sports memorabilia.
+The food is a modern, gourmet take on tailgating must-haves (hello, Peruvian chicken tacos and loaded nachos with venison chili) and the place offers a broad selection of beer, cider and cider-based cocktails.
+Oh, and the TVs.
+There are more than 40 HD flat screens can display gridiron action.

 We’re willing to wager that this is the only sports bar in town to host a jam-packed drag queen brunch each Sunday (it’s also one of the city’s top gay bars).
 But after the brunch crowd has gone home, the place reverts to one of the city’s finest spots to root for your team.
 Multiple TVs on both floors mean you’ll be able to catch a marathon of sports, including plenty of pigskin pageantry.